leo-colisson/proof-at-the-end/README.md

 ```

 Note also that it is also possible to give options to the `proofEnd` environment, but it is usually useless, as it will automatically pick the parameters from the last `theoremEnd` environment.
 However, if for some reasons you want to change the options of the proof only, you can do it, but do it as your own risks ;)

+### Usual styles ###

+We predefined some pretty common styles/options.
+The full list is at the end of this document, but here is a list of the most practical ones:

+- `normal`: turn the theorem into a "normal" theorem, with the proof in the main text and nothing in appendix
+- `category=yourowncategory`: change the category of the theorem (see next sub-section)
+- `end`: put the proof in appendix
+- `all end`: put both the theorem and the proof in appendix
+- `debug`: make sure the proof is written in the main text as well.
+Practical when you write the proof to be able to use synctex (if you use synctex with the proof in appendix, your will be unfortunately moved to a temporary file that this library is using... so **make sure you don't modify the files named like `prattheenddefaultcategory.tex` or all your changes will be lost at the next compilation**!).
+- `one big link`: if you prefer to have a single big link instead of two links (one for the proof one for the page)
+- `one big link translated=Your translation`: to change/translate the text of the link easily
+- `text proof translated=Your translation`: to change/translate the text of the proof at the end easily
+- `global custom defaults`: empty style that you can modify to change the configuration (globally)
+- `local custom defaults`: empty style that you can modify to change the configuration (locally).
+Practical to set a category for a single section.

 ### Categories, or how to move proofs in different sections ###